-Using the f/k >1 restriction eliminates most situations where the peak selected from the wavenumber analysis aligns the noise signals with phase shifts greater than 180 degrees.
+Using the f/k > 1 restriction eliminates most situations where the peak selected from the wavenumber analysis aligns the noise signals with phase shifts greater than 180 degrees.
 A more restrictive limit can, however, produce biases because of the "flatter" aperture of the array in the direction parallel to the bisector of the two arms.
-For example, the phase relationships intermediate to those that produced the wavenumber diagrams in Figure B-4 will preferentially pick a northeastern azimuth of wave approach if a restriction to velocities higher than 1 km/s are considered.
+For example, the phase relationships intermediate to those that produced the wavenumber diagrams in Figure 11 will preferentially pick a northeastern azimuth of wave approach if a restriction to velocities higher than 1 km/s are considered.
 A trade-off exists between attempting to fit the data to a model that predicts fast propagation velocities versus a model that suggests southeastern azimuths as possible sources for the noise.

 Wavenumber results at Livingston.
-Figure B-5 shows the result of the wavenumber analysis for the Livingston site in the frequency band 150-200 mHz.
+Figure 12 shows the result of the wavenumber analysis for the Livingston site in the frequency band 0.15 - 0.20 Hz.
 At Livingston, the noise is naturally peaked in this frequency range.
-The three plots on the left of Figure B-5 show the temporal distribution of the 12-hour, moving-window wavenumber analysis.
-The top plot shows the azimuth estimate, the middle shows the wavenumber estimate, and the bottom shows the peak amplitude of the wavenumber analysis.
-A slight variation in amplitude over time reflects the overall amplitude variation observed on the spectrograms in Appendix A. The azimuth of wave approach is most frequently from a north or northeast direction (azimuth 0-45 degrees), with azimuths near 135 and 270 degrees occurring less frequently.
-The middle plot on the left rarely shows wavenumbers less than 0.05 cycles/km, and wavenumbers range from 0.05 to the maximum, 0.20 cycles/s, with no concentrations at any particular value.
+The three plots on the left of Figure 12 show the temporal distribution of the 12-hour, moving-window wavenumber analysis.
+The uppermost of these plots shows the azimuth estimate, the middle shows the wavenumber estimate, and the lower shows the peak amplitude of the wavenumber analysis.
+A slight variation in amplitude over time reflects the overall amplitude variation observed on the spectrograms in Appendix A. The azimuth of wave approach is most frequently from a north or northwest direction (azimuth 0-45 degrees), with azimuths near 135 and 270 degrees occurring less frequently.
+The middle plot on the left rarely shows wavenumbers less than 0.05 cycles/km and wavenumbers range from 0.05 to the maximum, 0.20 cycles/ s with no concentrations at any particular value.

-The top plot on the right of Figure B-5 shows that most of the low-wavenumber results are associated with azimuths in the 0-45 degree range of approach directions, and the azimuth determinations that cluster near 135 and 270 degrees are associated with the largest wavenumbers (see Figure B-4).
+The top plot on the right of Figure 12 shows that most of the low-wavenumber results are associated with the north-northwest approach directions, and the azimuth determinations that cluster near 135 and 270 are associated with the largest wavenumbers (see Figure 11).
 It is these latter situations (large wavenumbers) that would indicate slow propagation velocities, large phase differences, and ambiguous phase determinations.
-The middle plot on the right of Figure B-5 shows that the amplitudes of the wavenumber results outside of the three azimuth groups are systematically smaller than those within the three azimuth groups.
-The bottom plot on the right shows the amplitude distribution as a function of the wavenumber, and here there is a slight tendency for wavenumbers near 0.10 and from 0.15-0.20 cycles/km to have higher amplitudes.
+The middle plot on the right of Figure 12 shows that the amplitudes of the wavenumber results outside of the three azimuth groups are systematically lower than those within the three azimuth groups.
+The lower plot on the right shows the amplitude distribution as a function of the wavenumber, and here there is a slight tendency for wavenumbers near 0.10 and from 0.15-0.20 cycles/km to have higher amplitudes.